BehindTheMusicTree/audiometa/README.md

 ## Features

+- **Unified API**: A single, consistent API for reading and writing metadata across all supported formats.
+Use the same functions (`get_unified_metadata()`, `update_metadata()`, etc.) regardless of whether you're working with MP3, FLAC, or WAV files.
+The library automatically handles format-specific differences, normalizes field names, and intelligently merges metadata from multiple formats when reading.

-- **Multi-format Support**: ID3v1, ID3v2, Vorbis (FLAC), and RIFF (WAV) metadata formats
+- **Multi-format Support**: ID3v1, ID3v2, Vorbis (FLAC), and RIFF (WAV) metadata formats.
+Many audio files can contain multiple metadata formats simultaneously (e.g., MP3 files with both ID3v1 and ID3v2 tags, FLAC files with ID3v1, ID3v2, and Vorbis comments).
+AudioMeta intelligently handles these scenarios with automatic format detection and priority-based reading.

+- **Format Control**: Force specific metadata formats when reading or writing for precise control.
+Read only ID3v1 tags from an MP3 file that contains both ID3v1 and ID3v2, or write metadata exclusively to the Vorbis format in a FLAC file.
+Essential for format-specific operations, migration tasks, or working with legacy metadata formats.

+- **Technical Information**: Access to technical information about audio files, including duration, bitrate, sample rate, channels, and file size.
+This technical data is extracted directly from audio file headers, so you can get comprehensive file analysis even when no metadata tags are present.

-- **Comprehensive Metadata Fields**: Support for 15+ metadata fields including title, artist, album, rating, BPM, and more
+- **Comprehensive Metadata Fields**: Support for 15+ metadata fields including title, artist, album, rating, BPM, and more.
+More fields are planned to be supported soon.

 - **Read/Write Operations**: Full read and write support for most formats

 - **Rating Support**: Normalized rating handling across different formats
-- **Technical Information**: Access to bitrate, duration, sample rate, channels, and more

 - **Complete File Analysis**: Get full metadata including headers and technical details even when no metadata is present

 - **Error Handling**: Robust error handling with specific exception types

 - **Type Hints**: Full type annotation support for better IDE integration

 - **Cross-platform**: Works on Windows, macOS, and Linux (requires ffprobe and flac tools for full functionality)
-- **Performance Optimized**: Efficient batch operations and memory management

 - **Extensive Testing**: Comprehensive test coverage with 500+ tests

 **Note**: OGG file support is planned but not yet implemented.